 Porsche took its first step in the station wagon segment when it introduced the Panamera Sport Turismo.
-It could soon add a second long roof to its catalog of performance-bred models.
-The Mission E Cross Turismo concept unveiled at the Geneva Auto Show hints at what it might look like.
+It will add a second long roof to its catalog of performance-bred models, and the sleek-looking Mission E Cross Turismo concept unveiled at the 2018 Geneva auto show hints at what it will look like.

-The German firm explains its latest concept evolved from the Mission E that made its debut at the 2015 Frankfurt Auto Show.
+The German firm explains the design study evolved from the Mission E concept that made its debut at the 2015 Frankfurt auto show.
 Some of the styling cues (including the 911-inspired low hood and the rectangular headlights) come straight from the original design study.
-It sits taller than the Mission E, which nearly hugged the ground and it looks more rugged thanks to add-ons like the back trim around the wheel arches and the rocker panels.
+It sits taller than the Mission E, which nearly hugs the ground as it goes around a bend, and it looks more rugged thanks to add-ons like back trim around the wheel arches and the rocker panels.

 On one hand, this is a completely different kind of Porsche.
 On the other hand, we would be remiss not to point out it reminds us a little of the toughened-up 959s that won the grueling Paris-Dakar Rally in the 1980s.
 Porsche’s off-roader heritage goes well beyond the Cayenne.